 Today the market is full of different sources for information about the Enneagram of Personality.
 Sometimes there are authors and teachers to make breakthroughs that expand our knowledge.
 The tri-type theory is an example of how experience and observation enable a new understanding.

-On the other hand, it’s common for people to rebrand the same ideas.
+On the other hand, it is common for people to rebrand the same ideas.
 This way they can sell it as their own.
 For that reason, you’ll find many books and online resources.
 This doesn’t mean that the most recent sources aren’t valid.
-Nor does it mean some of the more dated resources are valid.
+Nor does it mean that some of the more dated resources are valid.

 We test the validity by testing the tools and assertions of the teaching in practical applications.
 If you have others you’d like us to review and test please let us know.
 Here is our recommendation.